cmotc/distro-build-config/README.md

 systemd components with their modular equivalents.
 Right now the build will set up SysVInit with SysV-RC, then replace SysV-RC with OpenRC.
 There remain a handful of issues with that process but the system is usable.
 The next step will be to port the Gentoo version of D-Bus and make a eudev package for Debian.

+**Current Project:** Create an installable Allwinner A33 port with only Free Software that works on Q8 tablets.
+The trickiest part is building it with the Lima driver for the Mali GPU and the OpenFWWF for the brcmhd wireless chip, and frankly the systemd thing is probably going to be a bit of a quagmire.
+Maybe not though, I mean I'm doing the SysV/OpenRC thing now before I get in too deep so who knows?

 **Current Project:** Browser Bullshit Purge-Not using Iceweasel anymore.
 Goddamn fed up with Mozilla's upstream.
 Chrome and Chromium aren't options for basically the same reasons.
 Instead, the default browser is going to be xombrero and it's going to use multiple profiles that don't share any config files or folders.

-**Current Project:** Making a Debian package which installs and configures gittorrent system-wide and configures the init system for gittorrentd.
-Right now it's installed with a hook that activates the npm package.
-I might just have a post-install script invoke the npm command to install gittorrent in a package.
-It's a shitty way to do it but I hate Javascript so much.
+There is a great xombrero i2p configuration and a pretty good xombrero Tor configuration which declares its user agent to be the same as the TBB(See below for more details).

 I sometimes arbitrarily and without regard for the remaining problems really like anything and everything that aids in the decentralization of the internet